twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 [DRF]: https://www.django-rest-framework.org/

 # What did I leave out
-There's some lessons that felt like they were either too much opinion, not specific to startups, or so nuanced they required their own article.
+There's some lessons that felt like they were either too much opinion, not specific to startups, or require their own article.
 Here's a quick rundown:

 - [Resumable work][] (not significant enough to dive into)
 - What and when to test (opinion)